-- 1⁄2 small red bell pepper, cored, seeded, and cut into 1″ pieces
+- ½ small red bell pepper, cored, seeded, and cut into 1-in. pieces

-- 1⁄2 small green bell pepper, cored, seeded, and cut into 1″ pieces
+- ½ small green bell pepper, cored, seeded, and cut into 1-in. pieces

 - 4 thin “coins” of peeled fresh ginger

-- Using the flat side of a meat mallet, lightly pound each pork cube to a 1⁄4″ thickness.
-Transfer to a medium bowl, add sherry and 1 tbsp. of the soy sauce, and toss to combine.
+- Using the flat side of a meat mallet, lightly pound each pork cube to a ¼-inch thickness.
+Transfer to a medium bowl, add the sherry and 1 tablespoon of the soy sauce, and toss to combine.

-- Pour peanut oil into a wok to a depth of 1″ and heat over medium-high heat until temperature registers 375° on a deep-fry thermometer.
-Put all but 2 tbsp. of the cornstarch into a wide dish.
-Dredge pork in cornstarch, one piece at a time, pressing down with your fingers to coat well.
-Discard cornstarch left in dish.
-Working in batches, fry pork in peanut oil until cooked through and golden brown on all sides, 4–5 minutes.
-Using a slotted spoon, transfer to a paper towel–lined plate to let drain.
-Heat oil until it registers 400° on a deep-fry thermometer, then refry pork in a single batch until deep golden brown, 1–2 minutes, to make pork crisper.
-Return pork to plate.
-Discard all but 1⁄4 cup of oil in wok; set aside.
+- Put all but 2 tablespoons of the cornstarch into a wide dish.
+Dredge the pork in the cornstarch, one piece at a time, pressing down with your fingers to coat well.
+Working in batches, fry the pork in until light golden-brown and cooked through, 4–5 minutes.
+Using a slotted spoon, transfer to the paper towel-lined plate and set aside to cool slightly.

-- Heat wok with reserved oil over medium heat.
-When it just begins to smoke, add the onions, pineapple, peppers, ginger, and garlic and stir-fry until vegetables are crisp-tender, 5 minutes.
-Stir the prepared sauce into the wok and bring to a boil, then add reserved pork and toss to combine.
+- Heat the wok with the reserved cooking oil over medium heat.
+When it just begins to smoke, add the onions, pineapple, peppers, ginger, and garlic and stir-fry until the vegetables are crisp-tender, about 5 minutes.
+Stir the prepared sauce into the wok and bring to a boil.
+Add the crispy pork and toss to combine.
 Remove from heat and transfer the stir fry to a serving platter.
 Serve warm with cooked rice.